frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 title: Extracting Data
 ---

 Extracting data means reading tabular data from a source.
-We can use various customizations for this process such as providing a file format, table schema, limiting field or row values, and much more.
+We can use various customizations for this process such as providing a file format, table schema, limiting fields or rows amount, and much more.
 Let's see this with some real files:

 > Download [`country-3.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/country-3.csv) into the `data` folder to reproduce the examples